pruthvidholakia/linux-and-git-command/readme.md

 echo - print text to the terminal or write into a file

 git status - show the working tree status

+git init - initialize a new git repository